BhaswatiRoy/MedHelp-HackHealth/README.md

 ## Model Deployment

-- The app is deployed using python library -> Flask and finally deployed on Heroku.
+- The web application is built using python library -> Flask and Web Programming languages -> HTML, CSS, Bootstrap
+- The entire application is finally deployed on Heroku by adding - Procfile (informs Heroku that which application is to be run first), Requirements (notifies Heroku about the libraries that needs to be installed before deploying or running our application)
+- See the deployed application [here](https://medhelp-hackhealth.herokuapp.com/).

 ## Future Prospects